 What are isoalleles?

-Alleles which produce the same phenotype effect in a homozygous state, but are otherwise different.
+Alleles produce the same phenotype effect in a homozygous state but are otherwise different.

-So friends, in today’s article we have studied what are multiple alleles.
-Friends, if you did not like this article, then please comment and tell your suggestions and our mistakes.
+So, friends, in today’s article, we studied multiple alleles.
+Friends, if you do not like this article, please comment and explain your suggestions and mistakes to us.

 Thanks